Captain Raju: Film career

 Raju is also known for playing some of the memorable comic characters.
 He became a household name in Malayalam cinema after his brief role as the comical assassin Pavanayi in Nadodikkattu.
 The character eventually attained a cult status in Kerala.
 The classic dialogue "Pavanayi Shavamayi” (Pavanayi is dead) along with the terms such as Malappuram Kathi, Ambum Villum, Transistor Bomb is still popular.
-His character as Karunan Chandakavala (Detective Karamchand) in the 2003 slapstick CID Moosa also got appreciated.
+His character as Karunan Chandakavala (Detective Karamchand) in the 2003 slapstick CID Moosa was also appreciated.
 Captain Raju reprised his iconic character Pavanayi in the movie Mr. Pavanayi 99.99.
 The movie's production was completed in 2012, but was released only a year after his death in 2019 due to some issues with producer.
 This was also his second movie as a director with the first being Oru Snehagadha released in 1997.
 Captain Raju's last movie was the 2017 Mammootty starrer Masterpiece, where he appeared as himself after a four-year break, as he was recovering from a road accident injury.

 Death

 A healthy, strong man during his youth, who gave increased importance to fitness, thanks to his military career, Raju's health was severely affected by a car accident, which occurred in October 2003 at Kuthiran near Thrissur.
 He was seriously injured, and was hospitalised for a long period.
 Though he survived, he lost the vision in his left eye, and also had problems with walking.
-Still he was active in films and public.
+But he remained active in films and public.

 During his last days, Raju suffered from various ailments like diabetes and hypertension.
 He had a heart attack in 2015, for which he had treatment.
 He suffered a massive stroke during a plane journey to New York on 25 June 2018, and was admitted to a hospital in Muscat.
-He was brought back to Kochi for further treatment, and later left for his home.
+He was returned to Kochi for further treatment, and later left for his home.
 He died aged 68 in the morning of 17 September 2018 at his residence in Palarivattom, Kochi.
 He was buried with full state honours at Puthenpeedika St. Mary's Orthodox Church, Pathanamthitta on 21 September.